AXES-2MRS: A new all-sky catalogue of extended X-ray galaxy groups: Data

-After screening the data to eliminate failed observations and removing repeated fields of view (FOVs) using exposure maps, we retained 25 distinct and usable XMM observations, detailed in Table \ref{table: Optical Results} and Table \ref{table: Observations}.
+After screening the data to eliminate failed observations and {selecting the ones with the best S/N in case several observations were available for the same field of view (FOV),} we retained 25 distinct and usable \textit{XMM-Newton} observations, detailed in Table \ref{table: Optical Results} and Table \ref{table: Observations}.
 The uniquely identified X-ray groups are shown in Fig.~\ref{zoo1}, where we compare the wavelet-filtered X-ray images cleaned from background and point sources with the location of group galaxies.
 The spatial scales shown in Fig.\ref{zoo1} range from 0.5 to 8 arcmin.
 In most cases, X-ray emission can be unambiguously identified with a single galaxy group.

-We detect a merging behaviour in three systems (Group IDs: 361, 5089, 6407, superscripted "M" in Table \ref{table: Observations}), where the X-ray emission could be linked to more than one galaxy group (see Fig. \ref{zoo1}), while positional and velocity difference between the optical groups is small.
+We detected a merging behaviour in three systems {with AXES-2MRS Group IDs (see Table. \ref{tab:catalogue_columns}): 361, 5089, 6407, superscripted "M" in Table \ref{table: Observations})}, where the X-ray emission could be linked to more than one galaxy group (see Fig. \ref{zoo1}), while positional and velocity difference between the optical groups is small.
 We established a correspondence of X-ray emission to optical groups in these merging systems based on the dominant representation of optical sources near the centre of the X-ray emission regions.
 Nonetheless, in one case (Group ID: 5089), an extreme merging behaviour (with Group ID: 5084) was observed in which galaxies from the two optical sources were tightly packed in the centre.
 We selected the optical system 5089 because it had the closest galaxy member to the core of X-ray emission.
-This system was omitted from the scaling relations analysis due to its notably non-relaxed behaviour, significantly surpassing the other systems in the XMM subsample in terms of dynamical complexity.
+This system was omitted from the scaling relations analysis due to its notably non-relaxed behaviour, significantly surpassing the other systems in the \textit{XMM-Newton} subsample in terms of dynamical complexity.
 Furthermore, four systems were identified as over-split (superscripted "OS" in Table \ref{table: Observations}), having double X-ray emission components.
 These double X-ray component groups were examined separately, and a single component was selected as a representative for each system determined by the X-ray peak best associated with the optical group.
 The coordinates of those X-ray peaks are listed in Table \ref{table: Optical Results}.